Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Academic Institute students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Spring Branch Academic Institute will have a 100% passing rate on STAAR Redesign exams and will increase student performance at the masters level in reading and math by at least 1 percentage point at all school levels.
-All elementary and middle school students will score above level on Iowa Assessments with at least 85% scoring a total Composite of Stanine 8 or 9.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Spring Branch Academic Institute will have a 100% passing rate on STAAR exams and will increase student performance at the masters level in reading and math by at least 1 percentage point at all school levels.
+All elementary students will score above level on Iowa Assessments with at least 85% scoring a total Composite of Stanine 8 or 9.

 2023-24: Reading (Gr.
 3-English 2): 100% (approaches), 100% (meets), 97% (masters); Math (Gr 3- Algebra): 100% (approaches), 100% (meets), 94% (masters)